agneschintia/MySQL-Projects/8 Week SQL Challenge/Foodie Fi/Data Analysis Questions.md

 GROUP BY next_plan
 ORDER BY next_plan;
 ```
-* First, we create CTE to look forward a  number of rows and access data of that row from the current row.
+* First, we create CTE to look forward a number of rows and access data of that row from the current row by using LEAD clause and named it as next_plan.
+* To calculate the percentage, we can multiply the number of transactions by 100 and divide it by the number of customer.
 * Filter the plan_id = 0 because we want to find the percentage of the trial plan.

 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?